ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 ![People Who sections]({{site.baseurl}}/images/people_who_sections.png)

 #### Visual design
-The big major difference that was in the design was its look and feel (I had nothing t do with that, it was all the Product Manager and Visual Designer there).
-What we find was that every platform looked liked going to a hospital with sad colours, bad (stock) images or pictures that made you feel sorry for the people that had the illness.
+The big major difference was in the design and its look and feel (I had nothing t do with that, it was all the Product Manager and Visual Designer there).
+What we found was that every platform looked liked going to a hospital with sad colours, bad (stock) images or pictures that made you feel sorry for the people that had the illness.

-The approach was different, just because you suffer an illness it means that you are unhappy, or need to be reminded how bad it is living with it by all aspects of the design.
+Our approach was different, the fact that you suffer an illness doesn't mean that you are unhappy, or need to be reminded how bad it is living with it by all aspects of the design.
 So we designed it with a focus on light colours, a heavy presence of illustration, and overall care for aesthetics.
 Making it a place where you were comfortable and were pleased to be a part of.

 * Icons
 * Illustration